Saturday, November 23, 2024

 She refused to take a single penny for her efforts.
 I told her that I had heard a lot of rumors about how standoffish New Yorkers were, but she sure did make me rethink my ideas.

-We all went to Pancake Chalet for coffee, the five of us, I, Priscilla Mae, Lee, Rachel (who was not Lee's mom, but just a friend).
+We all went to Pancake Chalet for coffee, the five of us, I, Judith, Priscilla Mae, Lee, and Rachel (who was not Lee's mom, but just a friend).
 I treated.

 Lee and Priscilla Mae exchanged addresses and phone numbers and started up the nicest friendship you ever saw.
-Priscilla Mae would spend weeks at a time visiting her in "the Big Apple" like they call it ... she thought she saw Henry Fonda once, but they were in an automat across the room and it might not've been him.
+Priscilla Mae would spend weeks at a time visiting her in "the Big Apple" as they like to call it ... she thought she saw Henry Fonda once, but they were in an automat across the room and it might not've been him.

 Lee came down to visit us in Austin a few times, stayed for a week or so during the summer.
 We let Micky Jr sleep in Byron's old room while she stayed over at Priscilla Mae's.
 Once I asked about Rachel, and Lee said they didn't see each other much.
-She and Priscilla Mae exchanged sour looks, so I figured they must've had a falling out and I didn't mention Rachel again.
+She and Priscilla Mae exchanged sour looks, so I figured they must've had a falling out, so I didn't mention Rachel again.
+You don't have to hit me over the head with an Irish walking stick.

 After Micky Jr graduated from college and got a job in Dallas, Priscilla Mae sold her house and moved up to New York next door to Lee in a skyscraper.
-Pretty soon she had a bevvy of spinster women friends and she would write and call Charlotte at least twice a month.
+Pretty soon she had a bevvy of spinster women friends, not a man among them, who looked after and took care of each other.
+She would write or call Judith at least twice a month.
+Judith often said how nice it was that a local girl from Rockdale Texas could grow up to live in a shining tower in the clouds over New York City like a princess.
+We'd never seen her so happy.

-And to think such a strong friendship all started when a little afflicted boy got mad at Charlotte's purse and tossed in into the Grand Canyon.
+And to think such a strong friendship all started when a little afflicted boy got mad at Judith's purse and tossed in into the Grand Canyon.

 Tuesday, September 13, 2016